Suffolk Tourist Guide - Articles

 Through the years, Lady Ryder's organization continued to expand.
 There are now 20 homes in Britain and 80 centres in 20 countries around the world.
 In Britain, the organization has 2,500 employees.

 In 1959, Sue Ryder married Group Capt.
 Leonard Cheshire, a war hero and holder of the Victoria Cross.
 Captain Cheshire had his own charitable foundation, and he first met his future wife when she visited one of his homes for the disabled.
 Her husband was elevated to the House of Lords as a life peer in 1991.
 He died the next year.
-The couple had two children, Jeremy and Elizabeth, who survive.
+The couple had two children, Jeremy and Elizabeth.

 So visit Cavendish soon and see the best that Suffolk has to offer.